 Camille Boullenois, Consultant, advises clients on the regulatory challenges arising from the Corporate Social Credit System.
 Previously, she worked as an analyst at China Policy, and contributed to the EIU, Oxford Analytica and the ECFR on topics pertaining to China’s social and economic issues.
 She is also a researcher at the Australian National University and has studied at Sciences Po (Paris) and Oxford.
 Camille holds a PhD in International, political and strategic studies from the Australian National University.
 Her dissertation focused on social mobility and entrepreneurship in the Chinese countryside.
 With many years of experience in China, she has an outstanding command of the Chinese language and political landscape.

-Hailin Wang, Analyst, has extensive experience researching and analyzing industrial policy and corporate performance, especially in the areas of energy policy, sustainability and environmental protection.
+Hailin Wang, Consultant, has extensive experience researching and analyzing industrial policy and corporate performance, especially in the areas of energy policy, sustainability and environmental protection.
 Prior to Sinolytics, he worked at Greenpeace East Asia assessing companies’ environmental performance and multiple industrial policies.
 Hailin obtained a B.A. in Economics from Southwestern University of Finance and Economics (Chengdu) and holds an M.A. in Political, Legal, and Economic Philosophy from University of Bern (Switzerland).
 He also studied Global Legal Studies at University of Luzern and has passed CFA level I.

 Martin Catarata 丁子涵